asahaman/TAIGA-1/README.md

 # TAIGA: Transformation and Integration of Genome Annotations
-## High performance variant-impact prediction scores for all missense mutations in the human exome
+## High performing variant-impact prediction scores for all missense mutations in the human exome
 ### Arnab Saha Mandal, Aaron Mathankeri, Nathan Bryans, and A.P.
 Jason de Koning
 All rights reserved, 2019.
 NOT FOR COMMERCIAL USE.